unaidedelf8777/lilac_built/docs/blog/curate-coding-dataset.md

 # Curate a coding dataset with Lilac

-Dec 2, 2023
+_Dec 7, 2023_

 Good data is the engine that drives progress in AI.
 Companies that have control of their data can add unique capabilities and differentiate their product.
-Beyond differentiation, companies are also recognizing that building models on their own data reduces cost, and improves speed, control and compliance.
+Companies are also recognizing that building models with their own data reduces cost, and improves speed, control and compliance.

 Data curation is often the most effective way to control how AI models behave.
-This process involves standard procedures like de-duplication and PII scrubbing.
-However, focusing on the long-tail of product specific requirements can deliver an amazing user experience.
+This process involves standard procedures like de-duplication and PII scrubbing, but also the long-tail of product specific requirements that can deliver an amazing user experience.

 At Lilac, we also believe that having more eyes on data ultimately leads to fundamental discoveries of how a model will behave, giving the developer more control of their downstream AI product.

 In this blog post, we'll delve into the excellent [Glaive coding assistant](https://huggingface.co/datasets/glaiveai/glaive-code-assistant) dataset